ENQUIRE NOW

 Interview with Julian Jeffrey Executive Master of Wellington College Tianjin

 Wellington College Tianjin was the first Wellington College in China and celebrates its 10th anniversary this year.
 This is an important milestone for the College, especially during these challenging times due to the COVID-19 pandemic.
 Wellington College in Tianjin is part of Wellington College China, which has also opened international schools in Shanghai (2014) and Hangzhou (2018), and several bilingual schools in China in a market that has grown exponentially in recent years.
-These bilingual schools, which teach British and Chinese curriculums through the medium of both English and Mandarin, are known as Huili schools.
+These bilingual schools, which teach British and Chinese curriculums through the medium of both English and Mandarin, are known as Hiba schools.
 Wellington College Tianjin pupils are described as "inspired, Intellectual, Independent, Individual and Inclusive", and the school’s core values are Courage, Respect, Integrity, Kindness, and Responsibility.

 The fusion of tradition with a deeply progressive, forward-thinking and outward-looking approach is one of the many factors that attract students to become part of the Wellington community, and drew Wellington College to expand its educational programmes in China with its first school in Tianjin.